UCL/MPHY0026/doc/segmentation/segmentation_methods.rst

 Segmentation of Pre-Op data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once you have segmented/labelled/outlined:
+Once you have segmented/labelled/outlined, you can:

-* Measure size/volume/length pre-operatively
+* Use segmented models to measure size/volume/length pre-operatively.
-* Plan operation
+* Plan operation in terms of what to target, and what to avoid.
-* Intra-operatively, visualise where it is.
+* Intra-operatively, visualise where the target is.
 (More on visualisation later).

 Segmentation of Intra-Op data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Segmentation can also be used intra-operatively, live, in real-time to aid things like computer vision based algorithms.

+For example:

-* Video segmentation: e.g. Liver/Not-Liver, use to track specific objects
+* Video segmentation: e.g. in laparoscopic video, identify Liver/Not-Liver, use to track specific objects
-* Used to filter points: e.g. surface reconstruction only on things that are liver
+* Used segmentation to filter points: e.g. having identified Liver/Not-Liver, only do surface reconstruction on things that are Liver.
-* Ultrasound measurements: ??

 So, the use-cases pre-operatively, and intra-operatively are very different.